Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

 While standard feed-forward FCNNs offer conceptual simplicity, there are architectures arguably better suited to the approximation of differential equations.
 One such architecture is given by deep residual networks, also called \textit{ResNets},~\cite{he2016deep}, which instead of the full mapping from input to output learn a residual component (respective to the layer input) in each layer.
 Due to this residual structure, ResNets have interesting theoretical connections to time discretizations of differential equations.
 In particular, the forward propagation of the inputs through the residual layers can be interpreted as time-discretization of an underlying (stochastic) differential equation.
 The continuous-time equivalent of a ResNet is called a neural ODE~\cite{chen2018neural,sander2022residual}.

-\paragraph{Sampling and Langevin Monte Carlo} There exists a vast literature on sampling strategies from unknown probability measures, including Markov Chain Monte Carlo (MCMC)~\cite{roberts2004general,robert2011mcmc,brooks2011handbook}, Sequential Monte Carlo (SMC)~\cite{del2006sequential} and Langevin dynamics~\cite{roberts2002langevin,roberts1996convergence}.
+\paragraph{Sampling and Langevin Monte Carlo} Sampling from probability densities is a common problem e.g. in Bayesian inference \cite{stuart2010inverse,kaipio2006statistical} and generative modelling \cite{song2020score}.
+There exists a vast literature on sampling strategies, including Markov Chain Monte Carlo (MCMC)~\cite{roberts2004general,robert2011mcmc,brooks2011handbook}, Sequential Monte Carlo (SMC)~\cite{del2006sequential} and Langevin dynamics~\cite{roberts2002langevin,roberts1996convergence}.
 The Langevin method has strong historical connections to statistical physics~\cite{rossky1978brownian} and can be seen as a stochastic analogue to gradient descent.
-Extensions of these methods have been proposed as Metropolis adjusted Langevin and Hamiltonian Monte Carlo (HMC) sampling methods defined on Riemannian manifolds~\cite{girolami2011riemann} and also to ensemble methods~\cite{garbuno2020interacting,garbuno2020affine} ensuring affine invariance~\cite{goodman2010ensemble}.
+Extensions of these methods include Metropolis adjusted Langevin and Hamiltonian Monte Carlo (HMC) sampling methods defined on Riemannian manifolds~\cite{girolami2011riemann} as well as ensemble methods~\cite{garbuno2020interacting,garbuno2020affine} ensuring affine invariance~\cite{goodman2010ensemble}.
 Under smoothness and growth conditions on the log-density, one can define a simple first order overdamped Langevin process, which admits the target density as invariant measure and which contracts exponentially (in relative entropy) to that invariant measure~\cite{markowich2000trend}.
 Methods obtained by discretization of this process are called Langevin Monte Carlo (LMC) methods.
 Errors bounds of LMC in case of a $M$-Lipchitz, $m$-strongly convex potential have been extensively studied in Wasserstein-$2$ distance, relative entropy and total variation distance, cf.~\cite{Dalayan2016theoretical,dalalyan2017stronger, durmus2017unadjusted, Dalalyan2017UserfriendlyGF, cheng2018kl, durmus2019high, dwivedi2018fast}.
 There are also works aiming to extend the convergence analysis beyond the restricted log-concave setting~\cite{luu2021sampling, cheng2018sharp, majka2020nonasymptotic, raginsky2017non, chau2021stochastic, zhang2023nonasymptotic}.
 A good overview of the different approaches can be found in~\cite{zhang2020wasserstein}.
 Another interesting work is~\cite{altschuler2022concentration}, where a bound for the variance proxy of the sub-Gaussian invariant distribution of LMC is derived.